Step-by-Step Process of Manufacturing Dietary Supplements

 Let's understand the step-by-step process of manufacturing a good quality supplement from scratch-

 - Step 1: The Formula

 - Step 4: Purchase Order Submission

 - Step 6: Raw Materials Arrive & Are Quarantined and Tested

 Step 1: The Formula

 It all starts with the formula.
 Hopefully, as a brand owner, you’ve made sure that your dietary supplement formula uses the correct doses of the right raw material ingredients to provide an evidence-based product that will have efficacy, and that will allow you to substantiate structure/functions claims.
-Although a well formulated dietary supplement will not guarantee initial sales, it does make it much more likely that you’ll have good repeat sale once consumers have used it for the first time.
+Although a well-formulated dietary supplement will not guarantee initial sales, it does make it much more likely that you’ll have consistent repeat sales once consumers have used it for the first time.

 Step 2: Selection of Raw Materials

 A well-formulated dietary supplement requires the use of evidence-based ingredients to help assure product efficacy.
 Ingredients may be selected worldwide on the basis of quality, and eying forms that provide high potency and bio-availability.
 For example, many mineral supplements include well-absorbed mineral salts bonded to organic acids, including citrates, picolinates, and gluconates.
 Likewise, formulas with herbal extracts may include standardized extracts with guaranteed amounts of the natural active or marker compound within the herbs.

 Timeline: The formulation of the product and the selection of raw materials are part of the same process.
 The timeline for this differs greatly from product to product.
 It may take as little as a week, or as much as a few years.
 In any case, we really don’t count the original formulation and raw material selection as part of the production process.